 Penalties for Driving without Insurance in Colorado

-However, depending on the circumstances, the court may reduce your fine or even dismiss the charge altogether.
+However, if you act quickly following a no-insurance citation, the court may reduce your fine or even dismiss the charge.

 Penalties for driving without insurance

-All drivers must show proof of insurance when requested — and if you can't show proof, then you could face a fine of up to $1,000, jail time, a driver's license suspension and more.
+All Colorado drivers must have at least the state-mandated minimum liability car insurance and be able to show proof of coverage when requested.
+If you can't show proof, you could face a fine of up to $1,000, jail time, a driver's license suspension and more.
 The penalties depend on whether you've been caught driving without insurance in the past.
-Here's what you can expect:

 ---|---|---|---|